-Join Ray Villalobos for an in-depth discussion in this video Using online tools to process CoffeeScript, part of Up and Running with CoffeeScript.
+Join Ray Villalobos for an in-depth discussion in this video Using online tools to process CoffeeScript, part of Learning CoffeeScript.

 And the nice thing about this is that it's giving you a full HTML page here on the left.
 So your CoffeeScript can interact with elements on your HTML.
 As soon as you type in your CoffeeScript, you can see the results on the right hand side.
 Occasionally, you'll need to click on this Run with JS button, but you can see that the result of my CoffeeScript command, appending hello world to my h1 tag, were immediately executed by JS bin.
 One more tool that you can use is codepen.io.
 Now in here, you click on New Pen, and then you have these three different panes, similar to what you saw in JS Bin.